Destinyellenwood/destiny-ellenwood-portfolio/README.md

-# Embedded & Real-Time Systems Projects
+# Embedded, Real-Time & CS Projects Portfolio

 Welcome!
-This repository showcases a collection of hands-on **embedded systems** and **real-time operating systems (RTOS)** projects completed using the **MSP430FR6989** and **ESP32** microcontrollers.
-These projects demonstrate direct control of hardware through C programming and real-time task management using FreeRTOS.
+This repository showcases a collection of hands-on **embedded systems**, **real-time operating systems (RTOS)**, and **computer science** projects developed using the **MSP430FR6989**, **ESP32**, and **Python/Java**.
+These projects span low-level hardware control, RTOS multitasking, data structures, and deep learning applications.

-> 🎓 Developed as part of coursework at the University of Central Florida (UCF), these labs and applications cover GPIO, ADC, UART, SPI, I2C, LCD control, RTOS multitasking, timers, and more.
+> 🎓 Developed as part of coursework at the University of Central Florida (UCF), these labs demonstrate practical engineering skills across microcontroller programming, real-time systems, algorithms, and AI.

 ---